Virtual acoustics in inhomogeneous media with single-sided access: Time-reversal versus single-sided focusing

-In many acoustic applications, ranging from ultrasonics to seismology, virtual sources can be created by emitting a focusing wave field from the boundary into the medium.
-Time-reversal mirroring, developed by Fink and co-workers \citep{Fink92IEEE, Cassereau92IEEE}, is a well-known approach to create a virtual source.
-It exploits the fact that the wave equation in a lossless medium is symmetric in time.
-This method is illustrated in the first column of Figure \ref{Fig1}, for a layered medium with curved interfaces (denoted by the dashed lines in the grey panels) and different propagation velocities and mass densities in the layers between these interfaces.
+The time-reversal method is illustrated in the first column of Figure \ref{Fig1}, for a lossless layered medium with curved interfaces (denoted by the dashed lines in the grey panels) and different propagation velocities and mass densities in the layers between these interfaces.
 The top panel shows the time-reversal of the response $\v(\bx,\bxA,t)$ to a point source at $\bxA$ in the third layer of the medium, as a function of receiver position $\bx=(x,z)$ along the boundary and time $t$. $\v$ stands for the normal component of the particle velocity.
 Only the response at the upper boundary is shown, but the response is available along the entire enclosing boundary $\setdD$.
 The time-reversed response $\v(\bx,\bxA,-t)$ is fed to sources (the red dots) at the original positions of the receivers, which emit the wave field back into the medium.
 The other panels in column (a) show ``snapshots'' (i.e., wave fields frozen at constant time) of the wave field propagating through the medium.
 For negative time ($\cdots$ $-t_2$, $-t_1$ $\cdots$), the field follows the same paths as the original field, but in opposite direction.
 Then, at $t=0$, the field focuses at the position $\bxA$ of the original source.
 Because there is no sink to absorb the focused field, the wave field continues its propagation, away from the focal point.
 Hence, the focal point acts as a virtual source.
 The snapshots for positive time ($\cdots$ $+t_1$, $+t_2$ $\cdots$) show the response to this virtual source.
 The virtual source is omni-directional and radiates a perfect replica of the original field into the inhomogeneous medium.
 Mathematically, time-reversal acoustics is formulated as follows \citep{Derode2003JASA}: